andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 [^3]: Gross, right?
 Hopefully some day this will be as far behind us as that
     whole Monad/Functor debacle is now!

-[^4]: Skolemization is probably one of the coolest words you’ll encounter
+[^4]: Skolemization is probably one of the coolest words you’ll encounter when
-    working with dependent types in Haskell, and sometimes just knowing that you’re “skolemizing” something makes you feel cooler.
+    learning/using Haskell, and sometimes just knowing that you’re “skolemizing” something makes you feel cooler.
 Thank you [Thoralf Skolem](https://en.wikipedia.org/wiki/Thoralf_Skolem).
 If you ever see a
     “rigid, skolem” error in GHC, you can thank him for that too!
 He also inspired me to decide to name my first son Thoralf.
 (My second son’s name